anuragkapur/anuragkapur.github.io/blog/cheat-sheets/_posts/2020-04-19-python-cheat-sheet.md

 A dataset may sometimes contain at least one feature whose values tend to lie near a single number, but will also have a non-trivial number of vastly larger or smaller values than that single number.
 Algorithms can be sensitive to such distributions of values and can underperform if the range is not properly normalized.
-Using a logarithmic transformation significantly reduces the range of values caused by outliers
+Using a logarithmic transformation significantly reduces the range of values caused by outliers.
 ```python
 skewed = ['<feature_column_name_1>', '<feature_column_name_2>']
 features_log_transformed = pd.DataFrame(data = features_raw)